 One of the ‘farmhouse-chic’ items I see a lot of on Pinterest and blogs is the wooden tote.
 They are also called a carpenters tote, a tool kit, and lots of other names.
 They have a very down-to-earth appeal; a little ‘farmhouse’, a little ‘cottage’, a little ‘vintage’.
 But what I especially like is that they are versatile enough to be decorated differently for each season.

-I was still in the ‘admiring’ stage, not yet to the “I’ve got to have one NOW!” stage, when I actually found one at a crafts fair.
+I was still in the ‘admiring’ stage, not yet to the “I’ve got to have one NOW!” stage, when I actually found one at a craft fair.
 The price was an honest-to-goodness steal at $20.
-When I added up the cost of wood, paint, and time it would take to build one (like I carry that information around in my brain…right!), I didn’t hesitate to scoop it up.
+When I added up the cost of wood, paint, and time it would take to build one (like I carry that information around in my brain!), I didn’t hesitate to scoop it up.

 This was in late October, so I didn’t really give it much attention until I started decorating for Christmas.
 In the meantime, I had been pinning totes in a variety colors, sizes, seasons, and settings.
 But I focused on Christmas images to generate some creative juice, and here is the result of my inspiration.
-(This tote is part of my Christmas Sparkle Home Tour post, which you can read here: 2016 Christmas Home Tour)

 To get started, I used these items: glass marbles, empty salsa jars, dewdrop lights (from Target), pine cones and a variety of Christmas picks (some I already had, some new).
 These dewdrop lights are perfect in that they are a warm white, on a short string (about 7 feet), they run on a battery pack, and have a timer.
 Beauty and brains – all in one package!